CEBergin/CEBergin.github.io/about.md

 title: About
 ---

-Hi, I'm Cody Bergin, I'm a recent graduate of Camosun College's Information and Computer Systems Technology program looking for working Victoria BC.
+Hi, I'm Cody Bergin, I'm a recent graduate of Camosun College's Information and Computer Systems Technology program looking for work in Victoria BC.

 My interests in Software Development lean towards the Back-End.
 I enjoy working with, building or maintaining databases.
 I like setting up APIs or serving data as requested.